 North, both as a Company and through the activities of its subsidiaries, also provides fixed premium Hull, P&I, Personal Accident and Aquaculture insurance.
-The diversified business lines, except for the North Hull product launched in July 2020, are underwritten using the SMI trading name.
+The diversified business lines, except for the North Hull product launched in July 2020, are underwritten using the SMI trading name acquired following the merger with Sunderland Marine in 2014.
 The objective for the fixed premium business is to deliver financial benefits for our mutual Members consistent with our diversification strategy.